Automatic driving lessons

 Automatic driving lessons in Leamington Spa

 Automatic Drive is a driving school that specialises in teaching people to drive in an automatic car.
-We’re a well established driving school based in Leamington Spa and cover Leamington, Warwick and surrounding area including Warwick University.
+We’re a well established driving school based in Leamington Spa and cover Leamington, Warwick, Kenilworth, Coventry and surrounding areas including Warwick University.

 Our experienced DVSA instructors have been helping learner drivers to pass their driving test for over 20 years and have helped hundreds of people of all ages to learn to drive our high quality cars.
 Our learner driver programme is proven to help you quickly learn to drive in a safe and secure way and to help you pass your test first time.